toptal/chewy/README.md

 ### Boost Factor

 Boost factors are a way to add a boost to a query where documents match the filter.
-If you have some users who are experts and some are regular users, you might want to give the experts a higher score and boost to the top of the search results.
-You can accomplish this by using the #boost_factor method and adding a boost score for an expert user of 5:
+If you have some users who are experts and some who are regular users, you might want to give the experts a higher score and boost to the top of the search results.
+You can accomplish this by using the #boost_factor method and adding a boost score of 5 for an expert user:

 ```ruby
 UsersIndex.boost_factor(5, filter: {term: {type: 'Expert'}})